 Draws certainly have their place among your bets too.
 Always well-priced and particularly handy for matches featuring low scoring teams, backing a stalemate is something useful to have in your arsenal.

-It’s away wins that are the biggest danger for any Premier League punter as the profit/loss results on a £1 stake show.
+It’s away wins that are the biggest danger for any Premier League punter as the net win/loss results on a £1 stake show.
 While there is no need to avoid them entirely, it’s something best used more sparingly and only when you feel certain that the odds offer good value for money.